lekoala/last-icon/readme.md

 Some icon sets include a default fill="currentColor" and some don't.
 In order to have all icon sets behave consistently, we apply a fill="currentColor" to all icon sets.
-This fix apply to: 'material', 'boxicons', 'fontawesome'.
+This fix apply to: 'material', 'fontawesome'.

 ## Why a custom element